 DNCA Finance has implemented due diligence on underlying assets by monitoring controversies and applying exclusions based on the results of ESG analysis.

-Investments are reviewed in line with the responsible investment policy and the exclusion policy.
+Investments are thus reviewed in accordance with the responsible investment policy and the exclusion policy.

 DNCA Finance has a due diligence mechanism, which consists of :